Veterans Memorial Stadium (Troy University): 2003 expansion

-Renovations were again carried out in 2003, just two seasons after the Trojans make the move to Division I-A (FBS).
+Renovations were again carried out in 2003, just two seasons after the Trojans made the move to Division I-A (FBS).
 The old press box area, which had cut into the 1998 upper deck, was filled in with chair-back seats.
-A much larger, 6-story press box/box tower was built behind the newly-completed upper deck.
+A much larger, 6-story press box/box tower was built behind the newly completed upper deck.
 The track was removed and the field was lowered, and permanent seating was placed over the old berm area behind the south grandstand.
 The east grandstand seating was removed and rebuilt, adding a new lower deck and upper deck.
 As a result of the seat additions and renovations, the stadium's seating capacity expanded to 30,000.
 The stadium was now a flattened "U" shape.
 A large-screen end zone replay board was installed in 2003 in the North end zone, along with a state-of-the-art Danley sound system.

 The natural grass surface was also removed in 2003, being replaced with AstroPlay synthetic grass.
 Troy was one of the first schools to feature the synthetic grass on a football field.
 The AstroPlay surface was then replaced by the ProGrass synthetic turf system in 2012.

 Construction costs for the 2003 renovation/expansion were financed in part by the sale of naming rights to the video rental chain Movie Gallery.
 Because of this, Scrushy's name was removed from the field, and the stadium was renamed Movie Gallery Veterans Stadium until 2010.